SofiBretz/To-Do-List/README.md

 ### Install

-- Install npm and webpack commands.
 - Install a text editor (if you don't have already).
 - Clone the project to your computer.

+### Dev Dependencies

+- Install npm and webpack commands.

 ## Authors